-only record linking the subject and the research would be the consent document and the Principal risk would be potential harm resulting from a breach of confidentiality, and the research is not FDA-regulated, or only record linking the subject and the research would be the consent document and the Principal risk would be potential harm resulting from a breach of confidentiality, or surveys, questionnaires and interviews generally do not require written consent when conducted by non-researchers.
+only record linking the subject and the research would be the consent document and the Principal risk would be potential harm resulting from a breach of confidentiality, and the research is not FDA-regulated, or

 Note: Subjects must be asked whether they want documentation linking them with the research, and their wishes must govern.
 Example: domestic violence research where the Principal risk is discovery by the abuser that the subject is talking to researchers.